rwols/CMakeBuilder/README.md

   you can omit this key altogether.
 Note for advanced users: CMakeBuilder will automatically translate the given argument to the correct argument for `vcvarsall.bat`.
+  **Note**: If you're using the "NMake Makefiles" generator, you're out of luck.
+  This generator refuses to build for anything other than x86 it seems.
+Consider switching to Ninja if you want a fast bare-bones build system.

 * `visual_studio_versions` [optional] [ONLY FOR WINDOWS]